 “We give our clients the blueprint, educating them about money, interest and taxation,” says Pearsey, who calls himself a financial architect.
 “We build the structure – their financial household – and it will be exactly what we designed it to be if they do their part.”

-The big service Pearsey offers, which many others typically don’t provide, is help for those drowning in debt.
+The big service Pearsey offers, which many others typically don’t provide, is help for those drowning in debt, just like the service offered by a remarkable debt relief company.
 According to the U.S. Census Bureau, the average American household debt is $250,000.
 In addition, CBS News reports that millions of middle-class Americans are just one missed paycheck away from poverty and do not even have enough cash saved to deal with a crisis.

-Pearsey teaches his clients how to work their money so they can become debt-free, reduce taxes, and lower the interest they’ll pay over the next 30 years down to nine years, using a program called Your Family Bank.
+Pearsey teaches his clients some alternative strategies to pay off debt and how to work their money so they can become debt-free, reduce taxes, and lower the interest they’ll pay over the next 30 years down to nine years, using a program called Your Family Bank.
 The program teaches folks to stop giving their money to banks, and instead become their own bank.

 To help people understand the importance of planning, Pearsey likens it to sports, teaching his clients how to invest both offensively and defensively when it comes to finances.
 Offense is growing the money, and defense is not losing money through taxes and interest payments to banks and credit card companies.